 4. The myth that rubber sole shoes will protect you is just that, a myth.
 You can and will get struck if you’re being reckless.

-I follow the weather to ease my mind, when at home or traveling.
+Checking the weather eases my mind, when at home or traveling.
 Plus, it helps me prepare for my day!
 The Weather Channel and Accuweather both offer apps that I find useful.
 NOAA is my favorite website to utilize, and their radar can give you an accurate picture of where the storm is tracking.
 I know that I advocated not to obsess over the weather—but a healthy awareness is a good way to stay safe and be prepared if anything were to happen.

 According to Sensacalm, weighted blankets “mimic the benefits of deep touch pressure therapy”.
 They have proven useful for children and adults who are on the Autism spectrum, have sensory processing disorders or—you guessed it—anxiety.
 The pressure releases Oxytocin in the brain, which helps calm the user.
 It’s like being enveloped in a big, reassuring hug.
 The blankets are created to be approximately 10% of your body weight, so it doesn’t feel like you are being smothered.